 Ever since Eric Clapton, Jack Bruce and Ginger Baker formed Cream in 1966, the term supergroup quickly became lazy shorthand for a band who feature other successful musicians.

-But with The Damned Things and Simple Creatures in the news recently, it got us thinking about other groups of successful musicians who’ve joined forces for the greater good of everything under the comforting umbrella of rock and metal.
+But with the likes of The Damned Things and Simple Creatures releasing brilliant music in more recent times, it got us thinking about other groups of successful musicians who’ve joined forces for the greater good of everything under the comforting umbrella of rock and metal.

 Giraffe Tongue Orchestra

 Type in ‘giraffe tongue’ into your Google search bar and you’ll find the search engine will suggest, after colour (black or purple) and length (20 inches), The Dillinger Escape Plan Ben Weinman’s side-project featuring Mastodon guitarist Brent Hinds, Alice In Chains vocalist William Duval, The Mars Volta drummer Thomas Pridgen and Dethklok/Zappa Plays Zappa bassist Pete Griffin.

 “I was at the zoo in Sydney, Australia and was checking out the giraffes,” says Brent of their unusual moniker.
 “They are amazing animals – one just grabbed a bunch of bananas from my hand with its tongue and peeled them with it as well – by the time the bananas got to its mouth, they were ready to be eaten.
 I saw Ben who was at [Australian festival] Soundwave too and said, ‘Man I think I found the name for our band.’”

 Giraffe Tongue Orchestra released their soaring prog-like debut, Broken Lines, through Weinman’s Party Smasher label in 2016.

 Gone Is Gone